-This course is a survey of global events beginning with Ancient Civilizations to the world wars.
+This course is a survey of global events beginning with the Middle Ages to the world wars.
 Emphasis is placed on reading, writing, research, and presentation skills.

 AMERICAN HISTORY A & B

 This course is a survey of the broad picture of American History from the Progressive Era to present events.